“We are all thinking, willing, knowing, conscious centers of Life.

 What if your fear was really a compass in disguise?

 Today’s Journal Prompts:

 How can you tell when you’re in creative flow?

 What makes the conditions of creative flow possible?

 What if…you allowed yourself even more creative “indulgence”?

-If you resonate with what we’re doing here today, I really think you’ll love this upcoming workshop.
+If you resonate with what we’re doing here today, I really think you’ll love The Creative Sketchbook online course.

 Why bother keeping an art journal or sketchbook?
 Yeah, I used to ask myself that from time to time, too.

 The Journal Prompts in this Post Are Included in the FLOW: 30 Day Journal Project Printables

 When I offered the first 30 Day Journal Project, I found that having the prompts printed out in advance helped me get right into my journaling for the day.